Interview With Tim Crothers, Author of ‘Queen of Katwe’

 When Tim Crothers first met Phiona Mutesi in Uganda, she was very shy and not comfortable with talking about herself.
 It took a game of chess between Crothers and Mutesi in Siberia, where the 2010 Chess Olympiad was taking place, to break the ice.

 “To be African is to be an underdog in the world.
-To be Ugandan is to be an underdog in Africa.
+Also, to be Ugandan is to be an underdog in Africa.
 To be from Katwe is to be an underdog in Uganda.
 And finally, to be female is to be an underdog in Katwe.”

 Today, what was once an article of an underdog in the slums of Uganda has morphed into a book and a movie.
 Proceeds from both mediums have changed Phiona’s life for the better as has the lives of those who draw inspiration from her story.